 To date the Parisian way is to not put pressure on the outcome, to go with the flow and meet someone to see if the “feeling” is present—meaning a connection or chemistry—before you think about taking things further.
 Love should be effortless.
 And they’re not afraid of love and romance; if the feeling is there, they’re more likely to fall in love faster.

 If we had another strict lockdown in Paris, what three things could you not do without?

 My boyfriend (we don’t live together yet), a good bottle of Chablis or Pouilly-Fumé, and entertainment (series, books, music for dancing).

 What’s next for you?

 I would love to continue writing; I do have a couple more book ideas up my sleeve.
 I’d also like to concentrate a lot more on interiors and design, perhaps offering consultations and a sourcing service, and I’d love to create products for the home.

 “Practising Parisienne” is out now and you can buy it here.

 - Five fashion lessons before moving to Paris

 - How a HiP writer used dating apps with success in Paris

 Written by the HiP Paris team for HiP Paris.
-Looking to travel?
-Check out Haven In for a fabulous vacation rental in Paris, France or Italy.
-Looking to rent long-term or buy in France or Italy?
+Check out Plum Guide and our Marketplace for fabulous vacation rentals in Paris, France or Italy.
+Looking to rent long or short term, or buy in France?
 Ask us!
 We can connect you to our trusted providers for amazing service and rates or click here.
-Looking to bring France home to you or to learn online or in person (when possible)?
-Check out new marketplace shop and experiences.
+Looking to bring France home to you or to learn online or in person?
+Check out our marketplace shop and experiences.